 The Hope Center Viral Vectors Core provides lentiviral and AAV vectors and other services to Washington University investigators on a fee-for-service basis.
 Investigators from nonprofit/academic institutions outside Washington University may use Core Services as well.
 The Core has special expertise in the use of viral vectors for neuroscience applications.
 The Core also supervises shared molecular and cell culture equipment in the Hope Center.
 The goals of the Core are to provide the highest quality viral vectors available, to serve as a repository for the viral resources and expertise available at Washington University and to develop new vectors and reporters for neuroscience research.

-Scroll down to learn about services and vectors available, as well as suggested language for acknowledging core use.
+Scroll down to learn about additional services and vectors available, as well as suggested language for acknowledging core use.

 The Core assists investigators with the design and construction of lentiviral vectors, and with small or large scale viral packaging.
 We can provide viruses expressing marker proteins for use in testing viral expression in different cell types and organs.
 Basic reporter vectors are available for research purposes to Washington University investigators; some transgenes and vectors may require that the investigator obtain permission from the source lab.
 Investigators should obtain Recombinant DNA approval from Environmental Health and Safety prior to using these vectors in their laboratories.
 Labs that have not yet obtained approval can perform some experiments in the Core facility with training and supervision by Core staff.
 Vectors are not available for for-profit or human diagnostic applications.